googleapis/google-cloud-cpp/doc/cutting-a-release.md

 git push --set-upstream origin ${RELEASE}.x
 ```

-NOTE: No code review os Pull Request is needed as part of this step.
+NOTE: No code review or Pull Request is needed as part of this step.

 ## Update the documentation links